Eastern Cape, Oyster Bay

 - Own cooking utensils

-Information about the Flora on the trail:
+Information about the Flora of the trail

-The Baviaanskloof Cedar is classified as near threatened in the recent Red Data List assessments done in 2006 for the IUCN.
+The Baviaanskloof Cedar is classified as “Near Threatened” in the recent Red Data List assessments done in 2006 for the IUCN.
 It occurs in the Baviaanskloof and Kouga Mountains in the Eastern Cape.
 It is endemic to this area and can be found in rocky ravines and growing on steep cliff faces in kloofs.
 You can experience this unique tree at the Boesman cave on day 2 of the hike.

 This species is endemic to South Africa, found at the meeting point of the Western and Eastern Cape, confined to the Baviaanskloof and Kouga Mountains.
 Ideal habitat is around 70-1220 m elevation in rocky ravines in the low rainfall areas.